tom-weiland/better-repairing-mod/README.md

 **4. Netherite gear can be fully repaired with a single netherite ingot.**

-Why this isn't how it works in default Minecraft is completely beyond me.
+Why this isn't how it works in vanilla Minecraft is completely beyond me.
 Charging *4* whole netherite ingots to fully repair an item is absurd when 1 is enough to craft a brand new version of that same item.

 **5. Renaming an item only ever costs 1 level.**